 Q. Does the court system provide parking for people with disabilities?

 A. Assistive Listening Devices (ALD) are sensitive amplification instruments that are designed to be helpful in specific, but not all, listening situations.
 Each court facility in the state has at least one ALD available for use by the public.
-The local ADA liaison can help arrange for one to be provided.
+For information on how to obtain one, please see “How do I request an accommodation?” above.

 A. Decisions involving court proceedings must be at the discretion of the judge presiding over the case.
 On a case-by-case basis, and with approval of the judge, telephone conferencing has been used as a way to accommodate people who cannot leave their homes or who will have difficulty accessing the court building.